Lackofammo/listoya-case-study/README.md

 <img width="300" alt="ListoYa Home Screen" src="https://github.com/user-attachments/assets/0f5ed25a-df78-466b-960e-da1734024fd2" />

-## Overview
+### Overview

 ListoYA supports multiple account types with different interfaces, permissions, and user flows.

 Users can:

  - Discover jobs, tasks, and services
  - Create and manage profiles
  - Publish and manage content
  - Interact with individuals and companies
  - Apply to opportunities and manage related activities

 This case study highlights selected frontend areas I worked on during the development of ListoYA.

 ---

-## My Contributions
+### My Contributions

 This section focuses on selected frontend areas I worked on and can discuss in more technical detail.

-# Role & Ownership Logic
+### Role & Ownership Logic

 Worked on conditional UI behavior based on:

--Authenticated user
+ - Authenticated user
--Account type
+ - Account type
--Content ownership
+ - Content ownership
--Content status
+ - Content status
--Application status
+ - Application status

 One example involved ensuring that editing actions were only available when the authenticated user owned the corresponding content.